Vorticode/solarite/docs/index.md

 # Solarite

-Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library (not a [framework](https://www.youtube.com/watch?v=evmZTh7l6UE)) for adding reactivity to web components.
-It enables minimal re-rendering when data changes, making your applications more efficient.
+Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library for adding reactivity to web components.
+This allows minimal DOM updates when data changes.

-## Key Features

-- **Explicit Rendering**: You control when rendering happens through the manually invoked `render()` method - no unexpected side effects.
-- **Simple State Management**: No special state setup required.
-Use regular JavaScript variables and data structures.
-- **Scoped Styling**: Define styles that apply only to your web component and its children while still inheriting external styles.
-- **Automatic Element References**: Elements with `id` or `data-id` attributes automatically become properties of your component class.
-- **Component Composition**: Attributes are passed as constructor arguments to nested components for easy data flow.
-- **Zero Dependencies**: Single file with no build steps or dependencies.
-Not even Node.js.
-Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
-- **MIT License**: Free for commercial use with no attribution required.

 ```javascript
 import h from './dist/Solarite.min.js';